ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - football
   - name: Gareth Edwards
-    jobtitle: Gareth is our Head of Sales & Commercial.
+    jobtitle: Head of Sales & Commercial
     bio: >-
       Since joining ASL 15 years ago as a production operator, Gareth has technical knowledge from hands on shopfloor experience, he is brilliant at